The Series Limited Liability Company

 The Series Limited Liability Company (“Series LLC”) was first introduced in Delaware in 1996.
-Although many states allow for formation of Series LLC, few still do not.
+Although many states allow for the formation of Series LLC, few still do not.
 The Series has been valid in the Lone Star State for the past ten years (since 2009).
-In Texas, the Texas Business Organization Code (BOC) controls and regulates formation and maintenance of a “Texas Series LLC” under Tex.
+In Texas, the Texas Business Organization Code (BOC) controls and regulates the formation and maintenance of a “Texas Series LLC” under Tex.
 Bus.
 Orgs.
 Code Ann. §§ 1.001 et seq.

 A TEXAS SERIES LLC

 For Real Estate investing holding purposes, a Texas Series LLC is a means to own multiple real estate assets under one entity.
 It allows the investor to separate each property into groups that are distinct and insulated from each other from liability.

 Generally, it is a limited liability company that has multiple series (from A-Z) where each series can be organized differently and as needed.
 That is, each series of a Series LLC may have a different characteristic of separate LLC.

 How it works – the investor has assets and liabilities in each series which act for many practical purposes

 as separate companies.
 These series are not stand-alone companies but act as if they are because Texas

 has empowered them to.
 The Series LLC typically remains a single entity for purposes of formation and